 First, from the moment your company starts the IPO process, it’s still a while until you can sell your shares.

 There will be several months from announcement to IPO.
 Then after the IPO, there is usually a 6-month lock up period during which employees can’t sell their stock.

 So depending on how far your employer currently is in the process (just rumored to have plans, or IPO already formally announced) your situations looks like this:

-Second, even if you still haven’t hit the 12 months mark by the time the lock up period ends, the fact that you could now sell your shares doesn’t mean you immediately have to.
-You can wait some more weeks until long-term capital gains applies.
+Second, even if you still haven’t hit the 12-month mark by the time the lock up period ends, the fact that you could now sell your shares doesn’t mean you immediately have to.
+You can wait until long-term capital gains applies.

 Admittedly though, you’re taking a risk by doing this.
 If you wait, there is the possibility that the stock price falls in the meantime.
 In the worst case this decline negates the tax savings you’ve waited for.